Apologies for the delay, here are the notes from the AGM held in July:

-Transition BH Hub is an enabling organization, supporting Transition projects throughout the Bournemouth/Poole/Christchurch area (BH postcode).
-We can help people wanting to set up projects with a Transition ethos by providing access to networks, Public Liability Insurance, bank account, and publicity channels.
-Because we have been working in this area for 7 years we have built up good relations with many people in a range of public, private, and third sector/community organizations.
+Transition BH Hub continues to be an enabling organization, supporting Transition projects throughout the Bournemouth/Poole/Christchurch area (BH postcode).
+We can help people wanting to set up projects with a Transition ethos by providing access to networks, insurance, bank account, and publicity channels.
+Because we have been working in this area for 8 years we have built up good relations with many people in a range of public, private and third sector/community organizations.

 Transition Town Christchurch

 • Abundance – Cherry writes: “The third Annual Poole High Street Apple Pressing day was held on 17th October 2015, moving this year to a new venue outside Wesley’s café, the Poole Methodists’ church’s café that fronts the High Street.
 This was quite a big site, allowing us to use the steps for storage and display and to occupy the central pathway of the High Street.
 The public got involved and many gallons of juice were once again pressed, offered for sampling or bottled for people to take away.
 Apples came from a number of sources, some old contacts, some new, and surplus fruit for eating was also offered.

 The press was loaned out on five other occasions, including once to Lytchett School, with the Speigel fruit mill being used on three of those occasions too.
 The ‘core’ Abundance group pressed enough juice to be able to pasteurise some bottles for future use.
 Income from all activities was twice the amount of expenditure.
 Capital purchases are becoming less likely as we have most equipment we need.